ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 try to not cut corners,
 remember to not get carried away hacking and to write down some thoughts at the same time.
-If it wasn’t for this idea of a post
+If it wasn't for this idea of a post
 I would have probably coded and submitted the pull request on the same evening.
 But now you may see from commit timestamps how much time it actually took.